andgineer/garmin-daily/docs/README.md

 ## Goodreads export to markdown files

-If you want to import your book reviews for example to Obsidian, all you need it to convert goodreads export CSV to markdown files.
+To import your book reviews from goodreads for example to Obsidian.

 How to create goodreads export see in https://www.goodreads.com/review/import

-In 2022 they declare it to be removed by August, but at least at the end of 2022 it still works.
+In 2022 they declared it to be removed by August, but at least at the end of 2022 it still works.

-I included simple script into this package to convert goodreads CSV to markdown.

-Just install the package
+Install the package

     pip install garmin-dayly

-It will install script `goodreads-export`.
+It will install Linux or Windows script `goodreads-export`.

     $> goodreads-export --help